 Abortions are low risk medical procedures that end pregnancies.
-It is typical to experience bleeding right after having an abortion, but a person’s first period will usually occur several weeks later.
+A person’s first period will usually occur 4-8 weeks after an abortion.

 This article discusses what people can expect to happen to their periods after an abortion.
 Read on to learn how medical and surgical abortions affect the menstrual cycle.